gleuch/dexter-slack-command-response/README.md

-# Venmo Pay Dexter Module
+# Slack Slash Command Response
-> This Dexter module takes a Venmo username, dollar amount, and payment note, and performs the API request to make the Venmo payment.
+> This Dexter module takes text and the Slach slash command response url to performs the API request to post a delayed slash command response.
-This module currently requires a Venmo access token to be provided in an environment variable, however, when Dexter releases user-specific key value stores and OAuth support, this should pull the access token directly from the Dexter user.
-This is a good proof-of-concept for now.

 ## File Details
 ### index.js